Mission San Fernando Rey de España: Founding

-It is the 17th mission.
+Mission San Fernando Rey de España was the 17th of 21 Franciscan missions established in Alta California.
 The Rancho of Francisco Reyes (then the Alcalde of the Pueblo de Los Ángeles), which included the agricultural settlement of Achooykomenga worked by Ventureño Chumash, Fernandeño (Tongva), and Tataviam laborers, was approved by the padres as a suitable site for the Mission.
 After brief negotiations with the Alcalde, the land was acquired (Mission records list Reyes as godfather to the first infant baptized at San Fernando).

-The mission was founded on 8 September 1797 by Father Fermín Lasuén who, with the assistance of Fray Francisco Dumetz and in the presence of troops and natives, performed the ceremonies and dedicated the mission to San Fernando Rey de España, making it the fourth mission site he had established; ten children were baptized on the first day.
+The mission was founded on September 8, 1797 by Father Fermín Lasuén who, with the assistance of Fray Francisco Dumetz and in the presence of troops and natives, performed the ceremonies and dedicated the mission to San Fernando Rey de España, making it the fourth mission site he had established; ten children were baptized on the first day.
 Fray Francisco Dumetz and his associate Fray Francisco Javier Uría labored in the mission until after 1800.

-Early in October 1797, 13 adults were baptised and the first marriage took place on 8 October.
+Early in October 1797, 13 adults were baptised and the first marriage took place on October 8.
 At the end of the year, there were 55 neophytes.
 By 1800, there were 310 neophytes, 352 baptisms, and 70 deaths.

+The mission church was finished months after its establishment and the first baptism recorded to have occurred in the church was on November 28, 1797.
+The first church was an 8 vara (22 feet) long adobe structure; within two years, the church was too small for services and a second 23 by 7¼ vara (63 by 20 feet) adobe church was built which served the mission for five more years.